-Dated: 24 August 2021
+Dated: 29 August 2022

-Tel: +61 7 3237 5999 Fax: +61 7 3221 9227 www.bdo.com.au Level 10, 12 Creek St Brisbane QLD 4000 GPO Box 457 Brisbane QLD 4001 Australia
+Tel: +61 7 3237 5999 Fax: +61 7 3221 9227 www.bdo.com.au Level 10, 12 Creek Street Brisbane QLD 4000 GPO Box 457 Brisbane QLD 4001 Australia

-DECLARATION OF INDEPENDENCE BY T R MANN TO THE DIRECTORS OF RPMGLOBAL HOLDINGS LIMITED
+DECLARATION OF INDEPENDENCE BY C K HENRY TO THE DIRECTORS OF RPMGLOBAL HOLDINGS LIMITED

-As lead auditor of RPMGlobal Holdings Limited for the year ended 30 June 2021, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor of RPMGlobal Holdings Limited for the year ended 30 June 2022, I declare that, to the best of my knowledge and belief, there have been:

-- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
+- No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
 No contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of RPMGlobal Holdings Limited and the entities it controlled during the year.
+This declaration is in respect of RPMGlobal Holdings Limited and the entities it controlled during the period.